greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_subtransaction_overflow.html.md

 # gp_subtransaction_overflow

-The `gp_subtransaction_overflow` module implements a Greenplum Database view and user defined function for querying for backends experiencing subtransaction overflow; these are backends that have created more than 64 subtransactions, resulting in a high lookup cost for visibility checks.
+The `gp_subtransaction_overflow` module implements a Greenplum Database view and user-defined function for querying for backends experiencing subtransaction overflow; these are backends that have created more than 64 subtransactions, resulting in a high lookup cost for visibility checks.

 The `gp_subtransaction_overflow` module is a Greenplum Database extension.